 The University of Illinois will not engage in discrimination or harassment against any person because of race, color, religion, sex, national origin, ancestry, age, marital status, disability, sexual orientation, unfavorable discharge from the military or status as a protected veteran and will comply with all federal and state nondiscrimination, equal opportunity and affirmative action laws, orders and regulations.
 This nondiscrimination policy applies to admissions, employment, access to and treatment in the University programs and activities.

 University complaint and grievance procedures provide employees and students with the means for the resolution of complaints that allege a violation of this Statement.

 Health Services provide treatment to all students, both full and part-time students whether or not they have student insurance.
-Employees may be seen though students receive priority during busy times.
+Employees should see their primary care provider off campus.

 Students pay a mandatory fee for the use of Health Services and minimal user fees are charged for some services.
-Employees may be charged user fees on a sliding scale in comparison to student rates.
 Patients are informed about these fees before the service is rendered.
 Nurse or physician visits and many other services are provided without charge.

-Services provided include treatment for minor illnesses such as colds, allergies, infections, examinations such as pap smears, pelvic exams, and minor injuries.
+Services provided include treatment for minor illnesses such as colds, allergies, infections, examinations such as annual women health exams, pelvic exams, and minor injuries.
 Hypertension and diabetic monitoring are also available.
 For more complicated illnesses, referrals are made to other physicians and agencies through HS.

 - Band Aids